 Focused on simplifying the research process, implementing and demonstrating value in navigation programs, and coaching patients toward activation and engagement, the preconference workshops proved popular among attendees.

-Presented by members of the AONN+ Assistance for Quality Improvement and Research (AQUIRE) Subcommittee, “Demystifying the Research Process: Workshop for Patient Navigators, Social Workers, and Administrators” provided discourse, hands-on exercises, and small-group mentoring on best practices for publishing navigation quality improvement or research projects.
+Presented by members of the AONN+ Assistance for Quality Improvement and Research (AQUIRE) Subcommittee (now the Professional Development Committee), “Demystifying the Research Process: Workshop for Patient Navigators, Social Workers, and Administrators” provided discourse, hands-on exercises, and small-group mentoring on best practices for publishing navigation quality improvement or research projects.
 The workshop also offered attendees clear-cut next steps to execute in the research process, ensuring the demonstration of return on investment, clinical outcomes, and patient experience in navigation.
 Practical pointers on fleshing out background, objectives, and methods in abstract writing further armed navigators with the tools necessary for superior research presentation.

 Representatives of Sarah Cannon, The Cancer Institute of HCA Healthcare, Nashville, TN, hosted “Navigation Executive Leadership Preconference: Implementing and Demonstrating Value in an Oncology Navigation Program,” a workshop that promised attendees a step-by-step guide to implementing and demonstrating value in their oncology navigation programs.

 “Advancing the role of navigation and supporting patients with high-quality care are leading priorities for us,” said Michelle Rowe, RN, BSHCA, Senior Director of Navigation, who presented alongside Crystal Dugger, RN, BSN, MBA, Assistant Vice President of Clinical Operations.